Azure Pricing Overview: How Does it Work

 Pay-As-You-Go

 With a pay-as-you-go pricing model, Azure charges users for the actual usage of Azure services.
 It offers the flexibility for users to scale resources on-demand while only paying for the resources used.
 There are no upfront payment or termination charges.
 As the billing is done monthly, organizations can easily track and manage expenses.
-This Microsoft Azure pricing model is beneficial for businesses with fluctuating workloads.
+This Azure hosting pricing model is beneficial for businesses with fluctuating workloads.

 Reserved Instances